What is melanoma?

 - Stage I: Low-risk primary melanoma with no evidence of spread.
 This stage is generally curable with surgery.

-- Stage II: There are features indicating higher risk of recurrence but there is no evidence of spread.
+- Stage II: Features are present that indicate higher risk of recurrence, but there is no evidence of spread.

 - Stage III: The melanoma has spread to nearby lymph nodes or nearby skin.